 One goal of the research projects on organisation of volunteers during a crisis has been to determine which voluntary efforts worked best, and which did not.
 The knowledge can be used to ensure more efficient organisation during future crises.
 Researchers in the project visited the affected area in Västmanland, along with the areas impacted by the fires of 2018, to interview volunteers about the roles they played during those crises.
 Interviews were held with the individuals who had volunteered as part of an organisation, as well as others, who had taken own initiative to come to the area and help out.

 – “It was interesting to see how the emergency services dealt with the outpouring of help from individuals.
 We looked more closely at who was accepted and who was not.
-Our conclusion was that it was easier to use and integrate the efforts of those from voluntary organisations.
-And, it was more difficult to involve individuals who were not part of an organisation in the official rescue operations,” says Kerstin Eriksson.
+One conclusion was that it was easier to use and integrate the efforts of those from voluntary organisations.
+And, it was more difficult to involve individuals who were not part of an organisation in the official rescue operations.
+They got involved if they were able to contribute with the necessary competence or resources at the right time.
+Their time of arrival became crucial, as needs shift over time,” says Kerstin Eriksson.

 People belonging to an organisation have typically practiced and are prepared for the task